NVlabs/VideoITG/README.md

 ### Notes
 If you have limited GPU resources or memory, please considering the following:

-- use `scripts/zero3.json` or `scripts/zero3_offload.json` as the Deepspeed training config instead of the default `zero2.json`
 - use gradient accumulation and reduce the per-device batch size

 ## Evaluation